đŸ”´Congress Drops New Epstein Files and Trump Drops New Bombs on Venezuela Terrorists 2025-09-03 18:11

 What can I say?

-At our first meeting, I thought he was how you say a method actor.
+At our first meeting, I thought he was, how you say, a method actor.

-Turns out he is actually retarded.
+Turns out, he is actually retarded.

-Like straight up recorded.
+Like, straight up retarded.

 The guy was nominated for an Oscar for playing himself.